Advanced bowel cancer

 Advanced bowel (colorectal) cancer is cancer of the colon or rectum that has spread to other parts of the body.
 You may hear this being called secondary or metastatic cancer.

 In some people whose cancer has only spread to either the liver or lungs, surgery and chemotherapy can keep the cancer under control for a long time and could possibly cure it.
+You may also be able to have other types of treatment such as targeted therapy, which helps your body control the way cancer cells grow.

 If you have been diagnosed with advanced bowel cancer, your cancer specialist may offer you biomarker testing to help find out which treatments would work best for you.